-We have performed sensitivity analyses as of December 31, 2013 and 2012, using a model that measures the change in the values arising from a hypothetical 10% adverse movement in foreign currency exchange rates relative to the U.S. dollar, with all other variables held constant.
-The foreign currency exchange rates we used were based on market rates in effect at December 31, 2013 and 2012.
-The sensitivity analyses indicated that a hypothetical 10% adverse movement in foreign currency exchange rates would impact our net earnings by approximately \$2.4 million and \$4.1 million at December 31, 2013 and December 31, 2012, respectively, although individual line items in our consolidated statement of operations would be materially affected.
-For example, a 10% weakening in all foreign currencies would increase the U.S. dollar equivalent of operating income generated in foreign currencies, which would be offset by foreign exchange losses of our foreign subsidiaries that have significant transactions in U.S. dollars or have the U.S. dollar as their functional currency.
+We have performed sensitivity analyses of our consolidated foreign exchange risk as of December 31, 2014 and 2013, using a model that measures the change in the values arising from a hypothetical 10% adverse movement in foreign currency exchange rates relative to the U.S. dollar, with all other variables held constant.
+The foreign currency exchange rates we used were based on market rates in effect at December 31, 2014 and 2013.
+The sensitivity analyses indicated that a hypothetical 10% adverse movement in foreign currency exchange rates would impact our net earnings by approximately \$2.7 million and \$2.4 million at December 31, 2014 and December 31, 2013, respectively, although individual line items in our consolidated statement of operations would be materially affected.
+For example, a 10% weakening in all foreign currencies would decrease the U.S. dollar equivalent of operating income generated in foreign currencies, which would be offset by foreign exchange gains of our foreign subsidiaries that have significant transactions in U.S. dollars or have the U.S. dollar as their functional currency.